gshubhamk/gshubhamk.github.io/index.md

 ## About Me
 ---
 I am enrolled in the Ph.D. program at [CDS](http://cds.iisc.ac.in), [IISc](https://iisc.ac.in), and associated with [FLAME Lab](http://cds.iisc.ac.in/faculty/konduriadi/) headed by [Dr. Konduri Aditya](http://cds.iisc.ac.in/faculty/konduriadi/) since 2019.
 Currently, I am working on developing asynchronous numerical schemes for partial differential equations for exascale computing.
-My research work includes the performance analysis of numerical methods such as Finite difference and discontinuous-Galerkin and studying the effects of introducing asynchrony to them while performing parallel computations on massively parallel supercomputers.
+My research work focuses on investigating the numerical properties of asynchronous discontinuous-Galerkin method and developing highly scalable PDE solvers based on asynchronous numerical schemes for massively parallel supercomputers.
 The aim is to develop a highly scalable DG-based PDE solver.

 Apart from research, my other interests include traveling, trekking, and nature photography.
-I am incredibly fond of nature and its beauty and I love exploring new places.
+I am incredibly fond of nature and its beauty, and I love exploring new places.

 ## Interests
 ---